anshumaanshankar/aws-dev/6. VPC/Part 2.md

 - Each VPC can only have 1 NACL, 1 NACL can be associated with multiple VPCs.

 ## Security Groups (SG)
 - SGs are attached to elastic network interfaces (ENIs).
+ENIs are used to provide connectivity to EC2 instances.
+- Thus, essentially, SGs are like policies that we apply on EC2 instances, to allow and deny certain types of comms.
 - SGs are stateful, meaning allowing or denying a request has the same effect on the response.
 - <ins>They have no explicit denies</ins> - they cannot block specific bad actors because we can't block specific IP or IP ranges.
 - Used in conjunction with NACLs which add explicit denies.